Do Some People Survive Mesothelioma?

-After seeking a specialist and receiving a second opinion, Joanne trusted Dr. David Sugarbaker at Brigham & Women’s Hospital with her care.
-Dr. Sugarbaker ordered a pleurectomy, a surgery to remove the lining of the lungs.
+After seeking a specialist and receiving a second opinion, Joanne trusted the late Dr. David Sugarbaker — who worked at Brigham and Women’s Hospital in Boston at the time — with her care.
+Sugarbaker ordered a pleurectomy, a surgery to remove the lining of the lungs.

 “Attitude is everything,” she said.
 “It’s what gets you to the next step as a survivor.
 And don’t underestimate the power of a support system.
 My friends and family have been everything.
 Don’t be afraid to ask for help.”